Yes, steroids sound useful.

 They might even sound pretty benign.
 After all, they’re just helping aid a natural process that your body already does on its own.

 While all of this is true, there are a lot of side effects that go along with steroid use.
 Some of these are reversible and can go away once you stop using steroids while others can be permanent.
+There are also some steroid alternatives that work but they will not give as great results as the real deal.

 Some of the reversible side effects are: